Why Europe’s Data Centre Commissioning Crisis Will Peak in 2026

 For Commissioning Engineers:

-• Enter the market at peak demand
+• Enter the data centre market at peak demand as hyperscale and colocation projects accelerate across Europe

-• Position yourself for accelerated career progression
+• Position yourself for accelerated career progression by working on complex, large-scale critical infrastructure projects that strengthen your long-term market value

 View live Commissioning roles